dekuNukem/FAP80/README.md

 While there is nothing wrong with that, I wasn’t around during the 80s home computer era, so I didn’t have the same attachment to how things was done back then.
 So instead of trying to recreate the “good old days”, I made the decision to liberally use modern parts to simplify the design process, as well as making this computer highly flexible and easy to program and use with very little overheads.

+See [my blog](https://dekunukem.wordpress.com) for detailed write-ups about this project.

 ## Specification

 ### Overview

+* 8MHz CMOS Z80
 * 5-slot active backplane, USB powered
-* 8MHz CMOS Z80
 * 32KB ROM, 16KB RAM, 16KB double buffered VRAM
 * 64 color 640x480 VGA graphics
-* PS/2 keyboard, ESP8266, SD card, I2C EEPROM, RTC, UARTs
+* PS/2 keyboard, ESP8266, SD card, I2C EEPROM, RTC, UART, Timers

 ### Active Backplane